 3. Islands of Adventure Preview Center

-Okay, yes – this one is technically not a change that occurred within Islands’ domain precisely, but it’s too cool a historical treasure to pass up.
+Okay, yes – this one is technically not a change that occurred within Islands’s domain precisely, but it’s too cool a historical treasure to pass up.

 In 1997, as construction started up on the new park, Universal wanted to let all of its current customers know what wonders were awaiting them in the very near future.
-In Universal Studios Florida’s Paradise Theater, which was originally home to The Screen Test Home Video Adventure (don’t ask) and is currently being used as the entrance to the excellent Revenge of the Mummy, an Universal Studios Islands of Adventure Preview Center was set up.
+In Universal Studios Florida’s Paradise Theater, which was originally home to The Screen Test Home Video Adventure (you can read more about that particular nugget here) and is currently being used as the (still-new) locker room of the excellent Revenge of the Mummy, an Universal Studios Islands of Adventure Preview Center was set up.
 Guests could wander through five rooms, with each being themed to the five islands that would eventually bow with the new theme park.

 On the one hand, it was a remarkably low-tech affair, comprised mostly of simple displays (mostly of concept art), but, on the other, it’s amazing to look back and see just how much was already in place – including some of the now-legendary music that helps move visitors from one island to the next.
 (It’s amazing to see, that is, if you can track down some footage of the Preview Center; it’s notoriously difficult to find, as is most of Islands’s now-extinct attractions, strangely enough.)